krasnoludkolo/haste/README.md

 }
 ```

 So, how to test `hasAlreadyBegun()` method?
-You cannot simply create the object and call method because it requires future date.
+You cannot simply create the object and call the method because it requires future date.
  So you need to wait and finally check it which isn't really recommended for fast unit tests.
 You can provide current date as parameter but if your system has many layers it could be messy.

-Instead of it you can treat time as external dependency.
-Let's modify the above class
+Instead you can treat time as external dependency.
+Let's modify the above class:
 ```java
 class Event{
     private LocalDateTime eventTime;